 One of the biggest killers of Betta Fish is Dropsy.
 This guide will show you how to cure your fish using a step-by-step scientific approach.

-Most people give up on their sick Betta fish too soon, but with this video guide, you can cure them quickly and easily.
+Most people give up on their sick betta pinecone scales, but with this video guide, you can cure them quickly and easily.

 Following the instructions in this tutorial, you can successfully treat your Betta Fish for Dropsy and have them swimming around healthy in no time.